swilmet/gCSVedit/README.md

 requests](https://github.com/UCL-CATL/gcsvedit/issues).

 Note that currently gCSVedit depends on unstable versions of GtkSourceView and GTK+.
-It can therefore be a bit difficult to install gCSVedit.
+It can therefore be a bit difficult to install.
 We use [Jhbuild](https://wiki.gnome.org/Projects/Jhbuild) for the development.

 A stable version of gCSVedit will be released at the same time as GNOME 3.20,